Madras Music Season: Free katcheris

-The Music Season 2013 was when live Streaming technology embraced carnatic music when Parivadini launched the first Parivadini award and also started streaming live carnatic concerts for free.
+The Music Season 2013 was when live streaming technology embraced Carnatic music, when Parivadini launched the first Parivadini award, and also started streaming live Carnatic music concerts for free.

-Season tickets and tickets for Individual concerts
+Season tickets and tickets for individual concerts

-Season tickets are available at various denominations in all major Sabhas.
+Season tickets are available at various denominations in all major sabhas.

 At the music academy, season tickets are mostly sold out on the first day, which is mostly in the first week of December.